 With philanthropic support, the AIMS Center and the University of Washington have partnered with the Lummi Tribal Health Center (LTHC) to develop an integrated care rotation for senior psychiatry residents that focuses on delivering care via telepsychiatry to a rural, Coast Salish indigenous population in northwestern Washington state.
 As part of this six-month rotation, psychiatry residents provide direct care to LTHC patients via telepsychiatry and participate in delivery of integrated care services at LTHC, all under the weekly clinical supervision of a child and adult psychiatrist.
 Residents also gain an understanding of the historical and cultural context of the Lummi Nation to foster cultural humility in delivering mental health care to AI/AN people and complete a scholarly project of their choosing.

 Under the supervision of Jessica Whitfield, MD, MPH, two residents completed the new rotation in 2020-21 and two fourth-year UW psychiatry residents are enrolled this year.
-The donation also supported the development of a Virtual Care Implementation ECHO Program that was recently launched, with the aim to help improve access to care for tribal populations via telehealth.
+Dr. Whitfield and courtesy faculty member Bud Vana, MD, also serve on the panel of experts/coordinators of a recently launched Virtual Care Implementation ECHO Program with the aim to help improve access to care for tribal populations via telehealth.